-Biochemistry major Amarildo Çeka ‘16, an international student from Albania, talks briefly about his experience at UC, his work in the biochemistry and human rights advocacy programs, his year as president of the student senate, and much more.
+Biochemistry major Amarildo Çeka ‘16, an international student from Albania, talks briefly about his experience at Utica, his work in the biochemistry and human rights advocacy programs, his year as president of the student senate, and much more.

 Cool Tools - Nuclear Magnetic Resonance Spectrometer

 A look at Utica University's recently installed nuclear magnetic resonance spectrometer, hosted by Professor and Chair of Chemistry Curtis Pulliam Ph.D.